michaelchu/cubic-bezier/docs/getting-started.md

 of your tween.
 On every frame, you'd increment the object's position.
 This would be the equivelant of a linear Cubic Bezier; and it tends to look / feel very unnatural.
-To make the movement feel more natural, you'd use an "easing equation".
+To make the movement feel more natural, you'd use an "easing equation" (eg. `CubicBezier.solve(x, :ease_out_quad)`).
 To further make the animation feel more natural, you'd want to compute the object's position about 60 times per second (60 fps).
 This will smooth out the position changes to make it feel more fluid.
-The combination is natural and fluid tweens!
+The combination results in natural and fluid tweens!

 ## Syntax